grubaughlab/nextstrain_course/README.md

 ### Installing nextstrain

-Refer to the [installation guidelines](https://github.com/grubaughlab/nextstrain_course/blob/master/nextstrain_installation.pdf) available in this repository to install nextstrain.
+[Click here](https://github.com/grubaughlab/nextstrain_course/blob/master/nextstrain_installation.pdf) to download the guidelines to install nextstrain.
 That document provides instructions on how to install `augur` (bioinformatics pipeline) and `auspice` (visualization tool).
 For more information concerning installation, visit this [nextstrain page](https://nextstrain.org/docs/getting-started/local-installation) for

 ### Creating a nextstrain build